spencer-leopold/gulp-spritegen-sheets/README.md

-# Gulp Sasster
+# Gulp Spritegen Sheets

-Gulp plugin to use Sasster for compiling and watching SCSS files.
+Gulp plugin to use Spritegen-Sheets for creating and watching sprites and icon fonts

+BETA